kepstin/Fix-pixiv-thumbnails/README.md

 ## Preferences

 User preferences can be configured by setting items in the web browser's LocalStorage.
-To set preferences, go to `www.pixiv.net` and open the web browser's JavaScript console.
-Type in one of these statements:
+To set preferences, go to `www.pixiv.net` and open the Web Inspector (usually `Ctrl-Shift-I`).
+Type in one of these statements in the Javascript console at the bottom:

 To add a preference:
 ```js